eitansuez/istio-troubleshoot/docs/mesh-configurations.md

    1 HTTP route(s)
 ```

-The above output confirms that multiple subsets are defined, that a virtualservice is associated with the service in question, and that the load balancer policy was altered.
+The above output confirms that multiple subsets are defined, that a VirtualService is associated with the service in question, and that the load balancer policy was altered.

 ### Do we have the desired behavior?